AnyLog-co/documentation/image mapping.md

 ### get rows count

-List the number of blobs per each table in the database.
+Use the following example to list the number of blobs per each table in the database.
 Example:
 <pre>
 get rows count where dbms = blobs_edgex and table = image